Department of Evolutionary Anthropology, Faculty of Life Sciences, University of Vienna

 Current & Previous Positions

-2016-current Post Doc at the Dept. of Theoretical Biology, University of Vienna
+2010-current Lecturer at the Dept. of Evolutionary Anthropology, University of Vienna

 2014 Visiting scientist at the Courant Research Center "Evolution of Social Behavior", Georg-August-Universitaet Goettingen, Germany